graceharper/cs4420-fast-ddl-testbed/README.md

 All benchmark code is under the `tests` folder.
 `benchmarks.cpp` contains gTests that run benchmarks on each type of table implementation.

+### Results and Analysis

+For your convenience, we have included results from running our benchmarks locally and an in-depth analysis of the results.
+See [test/README.md](test/README.md) for more information.

 ### Running the Benchmarks

+To verify our results and analysis, you may wish to run the benchmarks on your machine.

 To run the benchmarks, you must execute the target `test_suite`.
 See the instructions in the sub-sections below for information on executing this target.